c4-calderon/c4-calderon.github.io/_posts/2025-07-03-Seismic-Events-at-Mount-Vesuvius.md

     year                     0.0
     dtype: object

+We have some null values, but zero empty strings.
+This simplifies data cleaning a bit.

 Just to be sure, I will confirm if the row index for all missing values of `latitude`, `longitude` and `depth_km` are the same: